 “Learn from mistakes” – imagine that a doctor tells you this!
 The VR devices are designed precisely to make mistakes while training.
 And of course, good training increases the trainee’s professional competence.

 Bronchoscopy is the endoscopic examination of the airways.
-It is performed not only for diagnostic purposes, but also during the removal of neoplastic lesions.
+It is performed not only for diagnostic purposes but also during the removal of neoplastic lesions.
 If ever someone was to push the tube through my nose to the lungs and make there some treatment, I would like to be sure he would hit the right hole.

-Another new feature the training device has is the possibility to practice eye surgery.
+Another new feature of the training device has is the possibility to practice eye surgery.
 If you’re wondering how previously ophthalmologists trained the surgery, the answer is: on pigs, exactly, they practiced on pig’s eyes.
 Absolutely I’m not saying it’s wrong, but it is difficult to imagine and understand the conditions at which doctors practice in the XXI century.
 I was similarly surprised when learned about surgery procedures, where the key role in surgical training played the morgue.
-Yes, professional trainings are made on the corpses.
+Yes, professional training are made on the corpses.

 Virtual reality gives incomparably more than just accurate anatomical models of the human body.
-When performing a variety of treatments or surgeries, doctors get information on how the patient’s body reacts and they can see how the life’s parameters are changing.
+When performing a variety of treatments or surgeries, doctors get information on how the patient’s body reacts and they can see how life’s parameters are changing.
 These intricate and complex simulations are created with the participation of numerous experts in their fields.
 Although most of them (simulators) are used in university hospitals, some of them have already been allocated to commercial sales.

 Eyesi – eye surgery simulator – costs $ 150,000.
 Yet, the information that patients’ health is the most important while money is just money shows that we are moving in the right direction.